Full Coverage Dental Insurance

 What are the main types of full coverage dental plans?

-They can differ greatly, though, in covered services, costs, and limitations, even between insurance carriers.
+They can differ, though, in covered services, costs, and limitations, even between insurance carriers.

 What types of services and treatment does a full coverage dental plan cover?